 We discussed that, our work at FGA, also expands to looking into remote working, policy and carbon offsets and that we don’t see that there is just one solution.
-Sarah, founder of FGA discussed their involvement in a project with The Port at CERN which explores these factors further; the project just being shortlisted for a circular economy startup competition through the Impact Hub Zurich.
+Sarah, founder of FGA discussed their involvement in a project with The Port at CERN which explores virtual conferencing and these factors further; the project just being shortlisted for a circular economy startup competition through the Impact Hub Zurich.
 Research being at the core of FGAs work.

 It was acknowledged that the aviation industry states: fleet update, more efficient air traffic management and sustainable aviation fuels (SAF) as being the 3 main decarbonisation factors in the short to medium term.
 We discussed the definition of short term, being at least 5-10 years, and that scale up of SAF/carbon neutral won’t happen overnight due to funding not being there right now, nor the customers. easyJet and Lufthansa stating that SAF is too expensive for them to purchase and that aviation is such a price sensitive sector.
 This is agreed in the industry which is why we need to increase supply of SAF and encourage demand to bring prices down; as with all new innovations the price starts high and reduces over time.
 Creative solutions need to be found and much work on finding those initial early adopters is needed.